-Minimum/Maximum Sentence Tables for felony, misdemeanor, Class B1 through E Sex Offenders and ASR.
+Minimum/Maximum Sentence Tables for felony, misdemeanor, Class B1 through E Sex Offenders, and Advanced Supervised Release (ASR).

 Describes the substance and application of the sentencing laws for felonies and misdemeanors covered by the Structured Sentencing Act.

 Projects the state correctional facility population for the next ten fiscal years.

 Studies the recidivism of adult offenders who were released from prison or placed on supervised probation.

 Examines convictions and sentences imposed for Driving While Impaired offenses.